SmalkiGroove/heroes-expansion/doc/HEROES.md

 Banshee - Reaver

 • The effect of Banshee Howl ability increases as hero gains levels.
-• New Banshees join the hero's army at the start of each week.
+• New Revenants join the hero's army at the start of each week.
 The amout depends on the hero level.

 Starting Skills
 • Necromancy